The anatomy of harp playing

 Workshop entitles you to the following:

-o Minimum 11 teaching units of 75 min.
-Wed – Sat
+o Minimum 11 teaching units of 75 min. or 90 min Wed – Sat

-o Admission to the sessions in the Kesselhaus on all days
+o Admission to the session in the Kesselhaus

 o Admission to supporting program events on all days